omarhernandev/AppleStockAnalysis/README.md

 - Integrate live stock data via an API (e.g., Alpha Vantage or Yahoo Finance)
 - Automate periodic data refresh with scheduled tasks
-- Expand forecasting to multiple tickers for comparative analysis
+- Expand analysis to multiple tickers for comparative analysis
 - Add a Shiny dashboard for interactive exploration
-- Export forecast results and visualizations to CSV and PNG
+- Export analysis results and visualizations to CSV and PNG
-- Package the model as a reusable R module in the `/R/` directory
+- Package the analysis functions as a reusable R module in the `/R/` directory
 - Add unit tests for helper functions (e.g., data preprocessing, plotting)

 ## Contact